The Diploma in Insurance is a technical and supervisory

 Insurance).
-It will provide you with a firm grounding in insurance
+The Diploma will provide you with a firm understanding

-fundamentals and will enable you to build towards advanced
+of insurance fundamentals and will enable you to build towards

-technical knowledge, thereby ensuring you have the means to
+advanced technical knowledge, thereby ensuring you have the means

-right, the Diploma can also be a milestone on the route to
+the Diploma can also be a milestone on the route to completion of

-completion of the Advanced Diploma.
-In completing the Diploma you
+the Advanced Diploma.
+In completing the Diploma you will gain

-and 120 credits in total.
-These can count towards the Advanced
+credits that can count towards the Advanced Diploma (subject to the

 The Diploma in Insurance is appropriate for: